Cécile Bois: Early life and education

 Cécile Bois was born in Talence and grew up in Lormont, Bassens, and Bordeaux.
-Her father was a teacher and her mother worked as an advisor for the Ministry of Youth and Sports, and Bois has a younger sister.
+Her father was a teacher and her mother worked as an adviser for the Ministry of Youth and Sports, and Bois has a younger sister.

-Bois wanted to be an actress since she was 4.
-While at school, Bois joined an amateur theatre troupe.
-The following year, she entered the Conservatoire de Bordeaux, which she subsequently left to join another theatre group named "Le théâtre en vrac".
+Bois wanted to be an actress since the age of 4.
+While at school Bois joined an amateur theatre troupe.
+The following year she entered the Conservatoire de Bordeaux, which she subsequently left to join another theatre group named "Le théâtre en vrac".

-At age 19, Bois moved to Paris and began training at l'École de la rue Blanche.
+At age 19 Bois moved to Paris and began training at l'École de la rue Blanche.
 It was during this time that she met her future agent Chafika.

 Career

 Bois came to national attention playing Angélique in Robert Hossein's 1995 play Angélique, Marquise des Anges, based on the novels by Anne Golon.
 She performed the role in 130 appearances at the Palais des Sports.

 Bois has starred in films such as Germinal, Dakan, Ça n'empêche pas les sentiments, Lucky Punch, le montreur de boxe, and Le roi danse, but she is best known for her television roles.
 She starred as Agnes in the TV series Navarro, as the female lead in the 2007 TV film Agatha contre Agatha. and alongside Bruno Wolkowitch and Florence Pernel in the 2010 television film Le Désamour, which was directed by Daniel Janneau for France 3.

-Bois is most known for playing the title role in the France 2 detective drama-comedy series Candice Renoir, which aired from 2013 to 2023.
-On the show, Bois plays Renoir, a Police detective who returns to work after a ten-year leave of absence, and resumes work as the head of the small criminal investigations division in Sète, near Montpellier, inadvertently taking the job that had been promised to her deputy.
-This, the ten-year gap in knowledge of recent police procedures, and her unconventional personality initially creates issues but her unique approach brings results.
+Bois is best known for playing the title role in the France 2 detective drama-comedy series Candice Renoir, which aired from 2013 to 2023.

-Bois has also played the lead role in the television drama series Gloria, a French remake of the 2017 British series Keeping Faith, released on 17 February 2022.
-In 2025, she started starring in the new France 2 TV comedy drama, Made in France.
+Bois also played the lead role in the television drama series Gloria, a French remake of the 2017 Welsh series Keeping Faith, released on 17 February 2022.
+In 2025 she started starring in the new France 2 TV comedy drama Made in France.

 Personal life

-Since 2016, Bois had been in a relationship with fellow actor Jean-Pierre Michaël, with whom she has two daughters.
+Since 2016 Bois has been in a relationship with fellow actor Jean-Pierre Michaël, with whom she has two daughters.